danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 _**NOTE:** The name will be truncated to 32 characters._

 ## load_balancer_count
-The amount of load balancers.
+The number of load balancers.

 ## load_balancer_memory
-The amount of memory (in megabytes) for each load balancer.
+The minimum amount of memory (in megabytes) for each load balancer.

 ## load_balancer_processors
-The amount of processors (cores) for each load balancer.
+The minimum number of processors (cores) for each load balancer.

 ## master_node_count
-The amount of master nodes.
+The number of master nodes.

 ## master_node_memory
-The amount of memory (in megabytes) for each master node.
+The minimum amount of memory (in megabytes) for each master node.

 ## master_node_processors
-The amount of processors (cores) for each master node.
+The minimum number of processors (cores) for each master node.

 ## provider_location
 The cluster's geographical location.